Common Reporting Standard (CRS)

 - What information will be reported to the tax authorities?

-If you (or for certain types of entities, your Controlling Persons) are tax resident in a jurisdiction outside of HK which has entered into an AEOI agreement with HK, then the Bank is required to report your (or your Controlling Persons) account information including the name, address, date of birth, jurisdiction of residence, tax identification number (TIN), account number, account balances and certain income, etc, to the Inland Revenue Department (IRD).
+If you (or for certain types of entities, your Controlling Persons) are tax residents of reportable jurisdictions, then the Bank is required to report your (or your Controlling Persons’) account information including the name, address, date of birth, jurisdiction of residence, tax identification number (TIN), account number, account balances and certain income, etc, to the Inland Revenue Department (IRD).
 The IRD will then exchange the information with the tax authorities of the relevant reportable jurisdictions that have signed AEOI agreements with HK.

 If Hong Kong is the sole tax residence of the account holder, his/her financial account information will not be reported to the IRD for CRS reporting purposes.